-Also in April 2020, as a result of government imposed measures to prevent the spread of COVID-19, Kazatomprom cut its production forecast by up to 4,000 tonnes, Cameco suspended operations at Cigar Lake and CNNC Rössing Uranium suspended operations at Rössing.
-To date, COVID1-19 has affected 50% of global uranium production.
+Also in April 2020, as a result of government imposed measures to prevent the spread of COVID-19, Kazatomprom cut its production forecast by up to 4,000 tonnes, Cameco suspended operations at Cigar Lake until September 2020 and CNNC Rössing Uranium's operations at its Rössing mine were negatively affected.
+Earlier this year, COVID-19 affected 50% of global uranium production.